Cotopaxi Taboche 55L Backpack

 Dual vertical outer pockets – for stuffing items high use items like my beanie, gloves, micro puffy, buff, etc. There’s also an inner mesh pocket for the rain cover.

 Back panel has 4.5in of adjustment--fits torso lengths of 13.7 to 17.7in

 Two side water bottle pockets

-Two decently sized hip-belt pockets for quick access to my phone or snacks—no need to get hangry or miss out on an epic photo, speaking from experience.
+Two decently sized hip-belt pockets for quick access to essentials.
+No need to get hangry or miss out on an epic photo because you can’t find your iPhone

 A vertical mini pocket on the strap that can fit small items like Chapstick or car keys.